Nothing but Life

-Nothing but Life is a 2004 Indian English language film and directed by Rajiv Anchal.
+Nothing but Life is a 2004 Indian Malayalam language film and directed by Rajiv Anchal.
 The experimental film featured actors R. Madhavan, Neha Pendse, Kaveri, Nassar and Sreenivasan.
 The film was made simultaneously in Malayalam and released later on as Made in USA on May 6, 2005.

 Plot

 Roby Thomas migrates to the U.S. with the help of a priest and works as a barman in a casino in Las Vegas.
 Roby is a simple youngster who believes in helping people in distress but he has a suicidal tendency.
 The film focuses on the inner turmoil of a youngster who seems to have a positive attitude towards life and emphasizes the importance of inter-personal relationship and friendship.